Enterprise AI | | 21 min read

 3. AI Process Control and Process Adherence

 Operations leaders do not only need to know what happened.
-They need to know whether work is following the intended process.
+They need to know whether the process is still under control.

 4. Process Intelligence and Bottleneck Detection